dovetail-genomics/chicago/README.md

 Please refer to the Chicago R package vignette and the chicagoTools README file for more information.

+*Compatibility notices*

+- CHiCAGO is not compatible with R package Delaporte v2.3.0.
+The compatibility issue has been kindly fixed but Delaporte package author in all subsequent versions.

+- CHiCAGO is currently not compatible with bedtools v2.26 due to BED format compliance checking introduced in this version.
+Please do not upgrade from v2.25 while we are working to resolve this issue.

 *News*

 - Version 1.1.5: Default values of tlb.minProxOEPerBin and tlb.minProxB2BPerBin have changed.
 No action is required unless you specified non-default values, or wish to re-run the pipeline on old chicagoData objects.
 See the [NEWS](https://bitbucket.org/chicagoTeam/chicago/src/master/Chicago/NEWS?fileviewer=file-view-default) file for more details.